 The Managed Services Model for AV

-With a full suite of managed services designed for AV that also meet IT expectations, CIOs will feel that their AV systems questions are answered.
+With a full suite of managed services designed for AV that also meet IT expectations, CIOs will rest easy knowing their AV systems work as they should.
 The problems that consumed IT teams yesterday—troubleshooting meeting room technology, upgrading systems, and training employees—become easily resolved thanks to managed

 services that include components for AV like:

 • 24/7 AV/UC help desk with “service contracts”